Negusbuk/NQWidgets/README.md

 NQWidgets
 =========

-A collection of more or less useful Qt widgets.
+NQWidgets is a collection of Qt classes.

 NQTokenEdit
 ===========